valkey-io/libvalkey/docs/standalone.md

 ### Pipelining

-`valkeyCommand` and `valkeyCommandArgv` each make a round-trip to the server, by sending the command and then waiting for a reply`.
+`valkeyCommand` and `valkeyCommandArgv` each make a round-trip to the server, by sending the command and then waiting for a reply.
 Alternatively commands may be pipelined with the `valkeyAppendCommand` and `valkeyAppendCommandArgv` functions.

 When you use `valkeyAppendCommand` the command is simply appended to the output buffer of `valkeyContext` but not delivered to the server, until you attempt to read the first response, at which point the entire buffer will be delivered.